ryanxingql/powerqe/README.md

 |**ESRGAN***|27.172|0.865|0.121|32.475|3.423|3.146|3.502|7.112|
 |**S2G**|27.466|0.870|0.115|29.945|3.237|3.057|3.385|7.139|

-- ESRGAN* is a modified version of ESRGAN for quality enhancement task (originally for super-resolution).
+- ESRGAN* is a modified version of ESRGAN for quality enhancement task (ESRGAN is for super-resolution).

 ### Non-blind video quality enhancement